 Finding, Capturing, Charging And Releasing The Birds

-To find birds that have been marked for charging.
+To find birds (one of the latest e-scooter startups) that have been marked for charging.
 On the Bird app, you simply toggle to Charger mode.
 This gives you access to the location of birds that require charging.
 While you can capture Birds during the day, generally Bird tends to release the scooters for capture at 9 pm or 10 pm in some service areas.
 The released birds are color-coded depending on their ease of capture.
 The scooter marked green are easy to find and hence pay the least amount.
 The yellow marked birds are relatively difficult to find and they attract a medium payout.
 The red marked birds are the hardest to find, and, therefore, they attract the highest payout.

 To ‘Capture Birds’, all you need to do is to scan the QR code found on the handlebar of the scooter.
 Alternatively, you can enter the 4-digit code.
 Once you have captured a Bird, it details can be found on the Bird app.
 There you will see the Bird ID, it battery percentage, and the current status.